 Other uses for Apple Cider Vinegar

 It’s not just for your salads, apple cider vinegar can also be used in many other ways.
 It’s delicious when combined with maple syrup or honey in a healthy beverage called the switchel.

-Try using it as a…
+You can also try using it as a…

 - Hair rinse

 - General, all-purpose cleaner around the house.

 - Fruit fly trap

 So, have I convinced you to try making your own apple cider vinegar?
 I hope so because it’s easy and very rewarding!